 Prized for its sweet, delicate flesh, Dungeness crab is a west coast specialty.
-It needs little dressing to make a terrific crab salad, allowing the wonderful flavor to shine through.
-Add tart-sweet ruby red grapefruit segments and you have a healthy, light first course or light meal thats perfect for the season.
+It needs just a little dressing to make a terrific crab salad, allowing the wonderful flavor to shine through.
+Add tart-sweet ruby red grapefruit segments and you have a healthy, light first course or light meal that's perfect for the season.

 How to Segment Grapefruit

 Ruby Red grapefruit segments are a nice counterpart to the crab.
 They add their own tart-sweet flavor and beautiful deep pink color to the plate.
 The easiest way for most people is to simply cut the grapefruit in half and use a sharp paring knife to cut around each individual segment.
 Pop the semgents out and remove them fruit, reserve the juice.

 Another way is called “to supreme” where you trim off the top and bottom of the citrus and sit it flat, then cut off all of the skin and white pith.
 Then with a sharp paring knife, cut each segment out over a bowl to catch the juices.
 Do what works best for you.